userfrosting/learn/pages/15.services/02.default-services/docs.md

 #### translator

-Sets up the `MessageTranslator` object (`UserFrosting\I18n\MessageTranslator`) for translation, localization, and internationalization of your site's contents.
+Sets up the `Translator` object (`UserFrosting\I18n\Translator`) for translation, localization, and internationalization of your site's contents.
 See [Chapter 16](/advanced/i18n) for more information.

 #### view